emilianosolazzi/ERC-667/README.md

 - **Role-Based Access:** Uses OpenZeppelin’s `Ownable` contract to manage administrative roles and permissions.
 - **Batch Operations:** Supports batch minting, burning, and transferring of tokens.

+Contributing

+Contributions are welcome.
+Please submit issues and pull requests for any enhancements, bug fixes, or new features.
+Make sure to follow the contribution guidelines.